farukonder/mule-http-properties-connector/README.md

-Secure property files from http
+## Secure Http Properties Connector

 ![splash](./content/splash.png)

-Ouf of many alternatives to secure your environment variables, one of the basic approach is - without using a tool  - can be storing your variables in property files.
-During development this is very fast and convenient.
-When it comes to production time there are other considerations that you need to consider
+Among the various alternatives for securing your environment variables, a fundamental approach, without relying on a dedicated tool, is to store variables in property files.
+This method proves efficient and convenient during development.
+However, as you transition to production, several additional considerations come into play:
  - who can set the variables
  - who can see the variables
  - how to manage different environment variables in relation and coordiantion with each other